 The neighbourhood De Pijp Amsterdam, centered around the Albert Cuyp daily market, is bustling with people, bikes, terraces, restaurants and bars and has some stunning architecture from The Amsterdam School.

 Amsterdam and prostitution have been together since the 15th century.
 In the famous red light district in the old centre, women from all over the world sit behind windows, lit by red lights.
 The Amsterdam council wants to crack down on illegal prostitution and human trafficking for women working in the red light district and […]

 The Jordaan Quarter lies just outside the three canal rings of Amsterdam, along the Prinsengracht canal.
 The Jordaan Quarter is considered a typical Amsterdam neighbourhood.
 The rich Jordaan history involves immigrants, poverty, social unrest, reflected in the Jordaan folk music and culture.
-The Jordaan is great Amsterdam quarter for restaurants and to go shopping.
-View […]
+The Amsterdam Jordaan Quarter is a 17th century neighbourhood that has great restaurants, terraces, lovely […]

-The origins of Chinatown go back to the year 1910, which makes the Amsterdam Chinatown the oldest Chinatown in Europe.
+The origins of Amsterdam Chinatown go back to the year 1910, which makes the Amsterdam Chinatown the oldest Chinatown of Europe.
 The first Chinese arrived in The Netherlands around 1900.
 They worked as sailors, stokers in particular, on large Dutch steamships.
-Most of them came from poor areas, such as the South Chinese province of Quangdong, […]
+Most of them came from poor areas, such as the South Chinese province of […]